samurous/DGP_end_to_end_CGN/README.md

 This repository includes
 * All code needed to reproduce the experiments.
 * Instructions to setup the used environment to run the experiments.
-* The datasources needed as Inputs for the experiments.
+* The data sources needed as inputs for the experiments.
 * The evaluation results.
 * The pre trained models.